frankandrobot/chen-hopfield-net-text-classifier/README.md

 Based on "Automatic Concept Classification of Text from Electronic Meetings" by H. Chen and others.

 Takes a set of documents and groups related terms into clusters.
 The main limitation is that if a term does not exist in the original input, the algorithm won't know what to do with it.

 If I recall correctly, a hopfield net partitions the vector space into clusters.
 Then given an arbitrary vector, it finds its associated cluster.
 Chen's algorithm partitions a *finite* subspace into clusters.
 Therefore if you give the algorithm a point *not in the input set*, it won't know what to do.

+## Running
+Run `Main.scala`.
+It is pre-programmed to process several hundreds tweets (see `resources/data`).
+It outputs what it thinks are related terms for various input terms.
+(See Main.scala)

 ## How it works